 Once you reach the slot canyon you will need to climb over or around a couple of rocks or tree branches, and down a ladder (currently, this ladder is missing, but will more than likely be replaced).

-If you do not want to climb down the ladder (or missing ladder) you can take a trail up and around the first slot.
+If you do not want to climb down the ladder (or the ladder is missing) you can take a trail up and around the first slot.
 The trail will drop you down into a canyon after the slot, and you can walk through from that end!

 This optional trail works well for those who have dogs.